 - Diabetic kidney disease (diabetic nephropathy) – to protect your kidneys and help them to function.

-- Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
+- Your doctor will usually start you on a low dose so it doesn't make you feel dizzy.
+Your dose will be increased slowly over a few weeks depending on how you respond.
 This allows your body to get used to the medicine and reduces side effects.